MichaelRCruz/ioa/docs/deployment.md

 Set up your CLI by running the following, but be sure you're using the right project and are also authenticated.

-#wut ❤️ | The terminal will redirect you, but address the quick privacy question and you'll be on your way.
+The terminal will redirect you, but address the quick privacy question and you'll be on your way.

 ```terminal
 $ firebase login
 $ firebase use ioa
 ```

-INSERT VIDEO

 0. If you've installed the Firebase CLI or made sure it is updated with `npm install -g firebase-tools`, then proceed.
 1. Verify that you're logged in with `firebase login`.
 2. Configure Firebase for your project via the CLI by running `firebase init`.
 3. Select your options and be sure to define the correct build foldername as "build".
 Select `yes` for setting up rewrites, and for those working with the ioa clone, select `no` when asked if you would like to overwrite your existing `index.html`.

-#wut ❤️ | Remember `ctrl+c` will abort if needed.
+#* wut | Remember `ctrl+c` will abort if needed.

 ## How to write a firebase.json file for React?